 On July 27, 2017, Mayor Jesse Arrequín presented us with a special proclamation in recognition of having operated two daily Emergency Storm Shelters during this exceptionally cold and wet winter.
 From December 14, 2016 through April 15, 2017, our excellent staff worked tirelessly to provide a safe place and a bed to sleep in for close to 1000 guests.
-Board President Judy Bodenhausen and Executive Director David Stegman were present.
+Board President Judy Bodenhausen and Executive Director David Stegman were present to receive the proclamation.

 Over 700,000 Meals Served